 Automatic vs. Manual Amazon Campaigns

-When you log into Amazon’s Advertising Campaign Manager in Seller or Vendor Central, you will see the ability to “Create New Amazon PPC Campaign.”
+Upon logging into Amazon’s Advertising Campaign Manager in Seller or Vendor Central, you will be greeted with the option to “Create New Amazon PPC Campaign.”

 When you select it, you’ll be prompted to create either a manual or an automatic PPC campaign.
 Later we’ll discuss which strategy is better for beginners, but for now, let’s go over the differences and similarities: